-Professors: William Barnard, Mark Chancey, Charles Curran, Carl Johan Elverskog, Serge Frolov, Associate Professors: Richard Cogley, Jill DeTemple, Kate Carté Engel, John Lamoreaux, Steven Lindquist.
+Professors: William Barnard, Mark Chancey, Carl Johan Elverskog, Serge Frolov.
+Associate Professors: Richard Cogley, Jill DeTemple, Kate Carté Engel, John Lamoreaux, Steven Lindquist.
+Professor of Practice: Shira Lander.

 Bachelor of Arts With a Major in Religious Studies

 The B.A. degree in religious studies is appropriate for a general liberal arts education and for preprofessional training leading to graduate degrees in religious studies, law, theology or other areas of the humanities.